clan-lol/clan-core/pkgs/clan-app/README.md

 Here are some important documentation links related to the Clan App:

-- [Adw PyGobject Reference](http://lazka.github.io/pgi-docs/index.html#Adw-1): This link provides the PyGObject reference documentation for the Adw library, which is used in the Clan App.
-It contains detailed information about the Adw widgets and their usage.

 - [GTK4 PyGobject Reference](http://lazka.github.io/pgi-docs/index.html#Gtk-4.0): This link provides the PyGObject reference documentation for GTK4, the toolkit used for building the user interface of the clan app.
 It includes information about GTK4 widgets, signals, and other features.

 - [Adw Widget Gallery](https://gnome.pages.gitlab.gnome.org/libadwaita/doc/main/widget-gallery.html): This link showcases a widget gallery for Adw, allowing you to see the available widgets and their visual appearance.
 It can be helpful for designing the user interface of the clan app.

-- [Python + GTK3 Tutorial](https://python-gtk-3-tutorial.readthedocs.io/en/latest/textview.html): Although the clan app uses GTK4, this tutorial for GTK3 can still be useful as it covers the basics of building GTK-based applications with Python.
-It includes examples and explanations for various GTK widgets, including text views.

 - [GNOME Human Interface Guidelines](https://developer.gnome.org/hig/): This link provides the GNOME Human Interface Guidelines, which offer design and usability recommendations for creating GNOME applications.
 It covers topics such as layout, navigation, and interaction patterns.